Schedule for Wolf/Bear/Webelos/Arrow of Light in

 Bear REQUIREMENT 4.
 Apply a finish to one of your projects.

 Webelos 2.
-With the guidance of your Webelos den leader, parent, or guardian, select a carpentry project and build it.
+With the guidance of your Webelos den leader, parent, or guardian, select a

 (having the boys do a pinewood derby car at home can be the fun project with a finish applied)

-Webelos 3.
-List the tools that you use safely as you build your project; create a list of materials needed to build your project.
-Put a checkmark next to the tools on your list that you used for the first time.
+project.
+Put a checkmark next to the tools on your list that you used for the

 Homework: